OMGrant/script.parsec/README.md

 ## Configuration
 * You can find the configuration settings for this addon by opening the context menu with the addon selected.
-* You can open the context menu by doing the following actions
+* You can open the context menu by doing the following actions:
-  * Long pressing the OK/enter key on your remote
+  * Long pressing the OK/enter key on your remote.
-  * Pressing letter C on a keyboard
+  * Pressing letter C on a keyboard.
-  * Right-clicking with the mouse
+  * Right-clicking with the mouse.

 ## Known Bugs
 * Not sure if all client side configurations are working properly.
 Server side resolution hasn't appered to work but might be due to a limitation in Parsec itself.